Three steps are needed to develop and write a creative concept for your next video.

 The creative brief clearly lays out expectations between the brand stakeholders and the creative team come up with the idea.
 Defining a creative brief prior to script writing is paramount.
 It keeps everyone grounded on the shared objectives – the ‘why’ and ‘how’ of what you’re doing.
 The creative brief serves as the formal guide for the project’s objectives and goals.
-It should be concise and pithy, with clear direction of who we’re trying to reach and what problem we’re trying to solve.
+It should be concise with clear direction of who we’re trying to reach and what problem we’re trying to solve.
 As I said, your creative brief should be ‘brief’ and should focus clearly on Summarizing the Project.
 The Next objective that needs most attention is that you define the target audience and what you know about their behavior as it relates to your product or service; you then clearly state the problem you are planning to solve; you lay out up front what your success metrics look like and finally you call out any necessary brand constraints to be considered.

 Step 2 is developing the story for your video that includes putting together the proper beginning, plot and end of the video.
 Creating a compelling brand concept that engages your audience is a difficult task.
 This is difficult because it’s extremely subjective and not everyone feels the same way about every product or service that you are making the video about.
 The first thing necessary is to craft the story outline…what’s the context what is the scenario?
 Next, need to nail down an emotional hook, preferably within the first 5 seconds that claws into the brains of the audiences that not only attracts the people into watching your product defining video but also convinces them into buying it.
 If you hook them upfront potential consumers will be more likely to follow the story to satisfy their curiosity.
 Even with the hook to the story, you need to remain singularly focused on the core message.
 And finally, you’ll need to end with some sort of call to action that drives the consumer to the next phase of the purchasing journey.